woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 ## Installation
 To install WooCommerce Subscription CSV Import Suite:

-1. Download the extension from <link>
+1. Download the extension from [here](https://github.com/Prospress/woocommerce-subscriptions-importer/archive/master.zip)
 2. Go to plugins > Add New > Upload and select the ZIP file
 3. Click Install Now, and then Activate
 4. Go to **WooCommerce > Subscription Importer** to start importing your data

-## Best Practices (Please Read!)
+## Must Read
-The following step can be taken to maximum success and minimize time and problems while using this plugin:
+The following list of points can be taken to maximize success and minimize time and problems that occur while using this plugin:

-1. Read through this entire documentation so you know how the import process operates and it’s requirements.
-There is no substitution for this step; yes reading documentation is a pain and take time, but it will actually save you time in the end.
+1. Read through this entire documentation so you know how the import process operates and its requirements.
+There is no substitution for this step; yes reading documentation is a pain and takes time, but it will actually save you time in the end.
 2. Make sure the product_id in the CSV exists as a regular subscription or variable subscription.
 3. Set the column names and data formats for the files as described below in this documentation.
+This is not a requirement however if the columns in your CSV are named the same as described below, they will automatically be selected - saving you time.
-4. Before importing, run the importer in test mode first to avoid unexpected outcomes, test mode can be enabled by checking the box displayed after the CSV columns headers have been mapped.
+4. Before importing, run the importer in test mode first to avoid unexpected outcomes, test mode can be enabled by checking the box displayed on the home page.
 Enabling this option puts the plugin in a test mode where all the errors and warnings will the caught and displayed to you before any orders with the subscriptions are created.
 Any rows with errors will not be imported however, rows with warnings will be.
 5. Fix any errors and unnecessary warnings with your import file and repeat until the test-mode run completes cleanly or continue the import from here, regardless of errors.
 6. Disable any order and subscription related emails you do not want to send under "WooCommerce > Settings > Emails".
 When a subscription is imported, an order is created to record the subscription's details and that order is marked as completed.
 If you have the "Order Complete" email enabled, this email will be sent to the customer.

-## Formatting your CSV file
+# Formatting your CSV file
 The Subscriptions CSV Import suite makes it possible to bulk import subscriptions, but only if data is formatted correctly.

 These are the general formatting rules which your CSV data must adhere to: